-It is anticipated that approximately four floors shall be placed under containment in accordance with Section 6, Asbestos Abatement Plan, at any given time.
-Figure 1-2 is a typical floor layout of which the Abatement Contractor will need to provide containment.
-Additionally, the Abatement Subcontractor shall coordinate with all involved parties to assure that a one floor buffer zone is maintained between the work activities of the Abatement Subcontractor and the Demolition Subcontractor.
-Both Subcontractors must closely coordinate to ensure that the Phase IB work that will be occurring above poses no potential for negative impact to the Phase IA operations and protective measures.
+It is anticipated that approximately four floors shall be placed under containment in accordance with Section 4 - Asbestos and COPC Abatement and Removal Plan, at any given time.
+Additionally, the Abatement Subcontractor shall coordinate with all involved parties to assure that a three-floor buffer zone is maintained for the initial top three floors and there after a two-floor buffer zone will be maintained between the work activities of the Abatement Subcontractor and the Demolition Subcontractor.
+Both Subcontractors must closely coordinate to ensure that the Phase II work that will be occurring above poses no potential for negative impact to the Phase I operations and protective measures.

-The Environmental Consultant Project Monitor (as defined in Section 6, Asbestos Abatement Plan) shall conduct regular safety inspections to assure that the work is conducted in accordance with this HASP.
-During the Phase 1 activities, the Abatement Subcontractor shall perform personnel sampling for asbestos and COPC to evaluate the exposures to their personnel and to ensure use of the proper personal protective equipment (PPE), i.e., respirators, gloves and protective clothing.
-Additionally, the Environmental Consultant Project Monitor shall collect area air samples for asbestos (as described in Section 6, Asbestos Abatement Plan) on each floor during each day of abatement activities.
+The Environmental Consultant Project Monitor (as defined in Section 4 - Asbestos and COPC Abatement and Removal Plan) shall conduct regular safety inspections to assure that the work is conducted in accordance with this HASP.
+During the Phase I activities, the Abatement Subcontractor shall perform personnel air sampling for asbestos and COPCs, as required by OSHA, to evaluate the exposures to all personnel and to ensure use of the proper personal protective equipment (PPE), i.e., respirators, gloves and protective clothing.
+Additionally, the Environmental Consultant Project Monitor shall collect daily area air samples for asbestos as required by NYSDOL and as described in Section 4 - Asbestos and COPC Abatement and Removal Plan.